MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-Spaces-Fault-Tolerance.md

 ---
-title: Fault Tolerance and Storage Efficiency in Storage Spaces Direct ms.prod: windows-server-threshold ms.author: jgerend ms.manager: dongill ms.technology: storage-spaces ms.topic: article
+title: Fault Tolerance and Storage Efficiency in Storage Spaces Direct ms.prod: windows-server-threshold ms.author: cosmosdarwin ms.manager: eldenc ms.technology: storage-spaces ms.topic: article
 author: cosmosdarwin
-manager: eldenc
 ms.date: 11/09/2016
 ms.assetid: 5e1d7ecc-e22e-467f-8142-bad6d82fc5d0
 ---
-# Fault Tolerance and Storage Efficiency in Storage Spaces Direct
+# Fault tolerance and storage efficiency in Storage Spaces Direct
 >Applies To: Windows Server 2016

-This topic introduces the resiliency options available in Storage Spaces Direct and outlines the scale requirements, storage efficiency, and general advantages and tradeoffs of each.
+This topic introduces the resiliency options available in [Storage Spaces Direct](storage-spaces-direct-overview.md) and outlines the scale requirements, storage efficiency, and general advantages and tradeoffs of each.
 It also presents some usage instructions to get you started, and references some great papers, blogs, and additional content where you can learn more.

 If you are already familiar with Storage Spaces, you may want to skip to the [Summary](#Summary) section.